AaltoRSE/llm-on-lumi/nanotron/LUMI_GENERAL.md

 ## Submit sbatch job on LUMI (use nanoton as an example)
+### find a container to use:

-### step 1: install extra python libraries:
+### step 1: install extra python libraries as explained:
  https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/p/PyTorch/#extending-the-containers-with-virtual-environment-support

 For our case, we need to install a different version of torch:
 `pip install torch==2.1.2 --index-url https://download.pytorch.org/whl/cu121`

 to be distinguished from the torch in the system site package, we can installed it in a non-standard target folder like this:
-`pip install torch==2.1.2 --index-url https://download.pytorch.org/whl/cu121`
+`pip install torch==2.1.2 --index-url https://download.pytorch.org/whl/cu121 --target /scratch/$project_id/$USER/nanotron/preview_torch` and modify the pythonpath to force the usage of this preview version torch

 ### step 3: submit job
 For our case, three scripts are used: